ScenerYOne/Stress_Classification_TensorflowLSTM/README.md

 - Preprocessed features are fed into the trained LSTM model via Model API
 - Model outputs stress classification (Low/Medium/High) with confidence scores
 - Prediction results are stored in **stress_predictions** collection
-- Results are immediately pushed to the frontend dashboard via WebSocket
+- Results are immediately pushed to the frontend dashboard via railway

 #### **3. Real-time Dashboard (24/7 Monitoring)**